 Multiple sclerosis is a chronic degenerative disease of the nervous system.
 Sufferers often experience a loss of vision in the early stages, numbness in their extremities, and tingling.

-Jack, 28, has also credited the Paleo diet for his stunning 70-pound weight loss.
+Jack has also credited the ketogenic-style Paleo diet for his stunning 70-pound weight loss.
 The 5-foot-10 Jack, who has struggled with weight his entire life, slimmed down from 260 pounds to 190 pounds following the gluten-free eating plan.
-He said the Paleo diet helps him stay thin without experiencing chronic hunger and pro-inflammatory blood sugar spikes.

 Meanwhile, Jack's mom, Sharon Osbourne, has credited the low-carb, high-fat, ketogenic-inspired Atkins diet for her 30-pound weight loss.